Trait Driven HERO

 - Stud: 1; Uaga is well liked by the ladies

-When designing this character, you spend approximately 60 points on making Uaga
+When designing this character, Bob spends approximately 60 points on making Uaga

 a beefcake, approximately 60 points on making him a killer, approximately 20 points